fsharp/fslang-design/RFCs/FS-1064-struct-tuple-equivalence.md

 Struct tuples are backed by the `ValueTuple` type, which does define `Item1`/`Item2`/etc as properties on it.
 However, it is a compile error to access these in F# code from an F# struct tuple.

-You can access these fields from reference tuples today, which makes things very akward:
+You can access these fields from reference tuples today, which makes things very awkward:

 ```fsharp
 let x = (1, 2)